limine-bootloader/limine/STIVALE.md

 ### 64-bit kernel

-`rip` will be the entry point as defined in the ELF file.
+`rip` will be the entry point as defined in the ELF file, unless the `entry_point` field in the stivale header is set to a non-0 value, in which case, it is set to the value of `entry_point`.

 At entry, the bootloader will have setup paging such that there is a 4GiB identity mapped block of memory at `0x0000000000000000`, a 2GiB mapped area of memory